What to study?

 Those two courses count towards the 42 credits within the program.

 Every student must have an approved study plan.
-The study plan is put together in an individual basis and has to be approved by the programme director.
-Please check the requirements with your home university as well.
-If you have questions please contact your international coordinator.
+The study plan is put together on an individual basis and has to be approved by the programme director.
+Please also check the requirements with your home university.
+If you have questions, please contact your international coordinator.

 Please note:

-• Overlaps: You are not allowed to have overlaps in the courses of your degree.
+- Overlaps: You are not allowed to have overlapping courses in your degree.
 E.g. you cannot take II2202 and II2210 or take a very similar course at KTH that you already studied at your home university.
-Neither should you have KTH-courses with overlapping content in your study plan.
+Neither should you have KTH courses with overlapping content in your study plan.